Ali Arraez Rabazin

-Ali Arraez Rabazin, born Francesco Guicciardo (fl.
+Ali Arraez Rabazin, born Francesco Guicciardino (fl.
 1624), was a Barbary corsair of the 17th century.
 He was born in Ferrara and sailed from the Ottoman Tunisia, where he was a ferry boy before being captured in the Battle of the Gulf of Tunis.

 Biography

-Son to blacksmith Fabricio Guicciardo, Francesco worked as a ferry boy in the Po river until being captured by Tunisian corsairs, which made him a slave.
-He converted to Islam and adopted the name of Ali Arraez Rabazin, joining Barbary piracy himself.
-He was captured by a Spanish fleet under Álvaro de Bazán y Benavides, who enslaved him again and kept him as a servant until Ali found the chance to escape.
-He came again to the service of Yusuf Dey of Tunis, he joined a Barbary corsair brigantine and used the knowledge of navigation and the coasts of Spain, Sardinia and Sicily he had acquired, eventually becoming a powerful local player.
+Son of Ferrarese ferry man Giovanni Battista Guicciardino, Francesco worked as a ferry boy in the Po river.
+He later became a cabin boy in a ship which was captured by Tunisian corsairs on October 9, 1607, which turned him into a slave.
+He converted to Islam at 17 and adopted the name of Ali, joining Barbary piracy himself.
+At some point, he was captured by Christian galleys and taken to Naples, where he spent time in prison until finding his chance to escape.
+According to Spanish sources, he had been captured by Álvaro de Bazán y Benavides, who kept him as a servant in his flagship.

+As a corsair

+He came again to the service of Yusuf Dey of Tunis, where he served in a corsair galley before getting his own.
+His jump to fame came when he captured several Venetian ships carrying 250 soldiers between Venice and Candia.
+Afterwards he became a wealthy owner of lands and slaves and married two wives, although he was reported to be unpopular due to his cruelty and habit of drinking wine.
+In 1614 he found his nephew also enslaved in Barbary and tried to convince him to convert to Islam, without success.
+He capitalized on the knowledge of navigation and the coasts of Spain, Sardinia and Sicily he had acquired, eventually becoming a powerful local player.
 By 1624, according to chronicler and soldier Diego Duque de Estrada, Rabazin "could deploy thirty vessels on the sea, and one hundred if he willed to resort to his allies".
 He was a comrade and rival of English renegade Sampson Denball, later known as Ali Reis.

 In June of the same year, Rabazin was at the head of three captured galleons with Denball as his lieutenant when they came upon a large galley fleet commanded by Bazán y Benavides.
-Despite the tonnage of the galleons, Bazán's superior artillery and tactic prevailed and the Barbary ships were captured.
+Despite the tonnage of the galleons, Bazán's superior artillery and tactics prevailed and the Barbary ships were captured.
 Duque de Estrada himself was one of the first to board and dueled personally Rabazin, wounding him in the face with his rapier and helping capture him.

-The Spanish found the equivalent to 300,000 piezas de a ocho gained through privateering activities, as well as three Russian slaves he kept as his harem.
+The Spanish found the equivalent to 300,000 piezas de a ocho gained through privateering activities, as well as three Russian slaves he kept as part of his harem.
 Rabazin defended himself claiming that before the battle he was going to retire and become a Pasha.
-He was taken to the inquisition's dungeons in Palermo, where he passed several years until being sentenced to galleys in 1632, avoiding a harsher sentence in exchange for grand Tunisian admiral Usta Murad to pardon six Spanish priests imprisoned in Tunis.